opencv/opencv/modules/ml/doc/random_trees.rst

     Retrieves the variable importance array.

 The method returns the variable importance vector, computed at the training stage when ``:ref:`CvRTParams`::calc_var_importance`` is set.
-If the training flag is not set, then the ``NULL`` pointer is returned.
-This is unlike decision trees, where variable importance can be computed anytime after the training.
+If the training flag is not set, the ``NULL`` pointer is returned.
+This differs from the decision trees where variable importance can be computed anytime after the training.

 .. index:: CvRTrees::get_proximity